Living on Campus

 A “Permission to Leave Campus” form will be provided to families prior to the start of the session.
 Participants will receive a response from the Director of Residential Life granting or denying all requests.
 If a request is granted, participants should go to their program office at the time of departure to sign out.
 If a response is not received, participants should inquire with the Director of Residential Life.

-If participants received a Commuter offer from YYGS, then they are responsible for confirming their travel arrangements with the Residential Life Staff.
+If participants received a Commuter offer from YYGS, then they are responsible for confirming their travel arrangements with the Program Office.
 Their arrival on campus will be confirmed during regular attendance checks at lectures and seminars.

 Commuter participants may not depart at the end of the day without signing out with the Program Office and arranging a Yale security escort if necessary for walking or driving to a car.

 If participants drive themselves, they may not use their car during the course of the program and they may never drive another student anywhere, at any time, during the course of the program.
-Parking is not guaranteed.
+YYGS does not provide parking.